 So here’s the Coffee Crossroads guide to coffee served by the major U.S. passenger airlines.
 The air carriers are listed in descending order of size by number of passengers.

-Coffee Served by 10 Largest U.S. Air Carriers
+Coffee Served by the Largest U.S. Air Carriers

 |American Airlines||Java City™ coffee||Yes|